jedahan/dotfiles/readme.md

 ### Usage

-Manage dotfiles in the home directory with these functions
+Manage dotfiles in the home directory with these functions (which are included if you use zsh)

     config() { command git --git-dir=$HOME/.dotfiles --work-tree=$HOME/. "$@" }
     git() { [[ $PWD != $HOME ]] && { command git "$@"; return } || config "$@" }